open/close all folders

 - Unfortunate Names: Not a problem in show, but most older (and some younger) fans can't say her initials without snickering.

-- Used to Be a Sweet Filly: Until she was constantly bullied for being a blank flank and becomes a bully to avoid being bullied herself.
+- Used to Be a Sweet Kid: Until she was constantly bullied for being a blank flank and becomes a bully to avoid being bullied herself.
 She gets better.